 Collections

-The Museum of Health Care is home to the largest medical collection in the country which consists of approximately 35,000 artifacts, from surgical tools to laboratory instruments, that bring to life the story of medical care from the 1750s to the present day.
+The Canadian Museum of Health Care is home to the largest medical collection in the country, consisting of approximately 35,000 artifacts, from surgical tools to laboratory instruments, that bring to life the story of medical care from the 1750s to the present day.

 Programs